-Chinese New Year also known as the Lunar New Year begins on Friday, February 16 and it is a very exciting time to be in Chinatown.
-It is the year of the dog and it is going to be a festive weekend.
+Chinese New Year also known as the Lunar New Year begins on Tuesday, February 5 and it is a very exciting time to be in Chinatown.
+It is the year of the pig and it is going to be a festive weekend.
 Here is our guide with everything that you need to know about celebrating Chinese New Year in New York City.

 Various traditions and celebrations during the Chinese New Year:

 Lion/ Dragon Dances

-There will be parades throughout Chinatown, throughout the day and they draw people from all around the world.
+There will be parades throughout Chinatown, throughout the day and they will draw people from all around the world.
 The highlight of these parades is definitely the lion and dragon dances.
 The loud beat of the drum and the aggressive nature of the dance is said to scare off evil spirits.
 Lion and dragons dances can be found along Mott St, Bayard St, Pell St and East Broadway, starting around 1 PM.
-In addition to the weekend of February 16-18, Chinese New Year lasts for 15 days so there will be various lion and dragon dances for the next two weeks.
-The big Chinatown Lunar New Year Parade & Festival starts on Sunday, February 25, 1:00 PM.
+In addition to February 5 and the weekend of February 9-10, Chinese New Year lasts for 15 days so there will be various lion and dragon dances for the next two weeks.
+The big Chinatown Lunar New Year Parade & Festival starts on Sunday, February 17, 1:00 PM.
 So the best dates to see the lion and dragon dances are January 25, February 8 and February 9.

 Red envelopes are considered good luck and it is also used to ward away evil spirits.
 They are passed during special occasions such as weddings and the Chinese New Year.
 The envelopes typically contain an even amount of money which it is symbolic for good luck.
 Also the number four is considered bad luck because when it is pronounced it sounds like the word death in Chinese.
 So the number four should not appear in the amount in any form such as 4 bills, $4, $104, etc.